Rob Johnson (baseball): San Diego Padres (second stint)

 On May 23, 2014, Johnson announced via his official Facebook page that he had chosen to retire from professional baseball.

 Personal life

-Born in Butte, Montana he played Little League in Whitehall.
+Born in Butte, Montana, Johnson played Little League in Whitehall.
 He attended Butte Central Catholic High School (graduated 2001).
-He played for the local American Legion team (Montana and Wyoming are the only states to not include baseball on a High School level).
+He played for the local American Legion team.
+(Montana and Wyoming were the only states without high school baseball).
 He worked on his family ranch through his junior year in high school.

 Family

-He currently resides in Austin, Texas with his wife (since 2006), Kristan.
-The couple has three children.
+Johnson resides in Austin, Texas.
+He married in 2006, and he and his wife have four children.